NGIT-Open-Source/Neil.js/docs/CONTRIBUTIONS.md

      - MAKE SURE NOT TO REVEAL YOUR TOKENS/SECRETS FROM `config.json` ANYWHERE ELSE
      - Get the tokens/ids from [Discord Dev portal](https://discord.com/developers/applications).
 We recommend following official Discord.js docs to [Setup Bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html) and [adding it to your Server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)

-6. Run `node index.js` in the terminal to start your instance of bot
+6. Run `node deploy-commands.js` to register commands and then run `node index.js` to start the bot.
+Refer Discord.js official guide if you run into errors.
      -  If you've followed the above steps successfully, You should see your Bot live in discord, else you can always get help!

 7. Make a commit on the current branch (develop) to mark creating of environment variable `git add . && git commit -m "Environment created"`